Yes, it really is true.

 For the past 40 years, I have been teaching all ages of people how to become better writers.

-My father was an English teacher, journalist, radio and TV broadcaster, coach of speech teams, and a favorite director of many high school musicals and community theater groups.
+My father was an English teacher, journalist, radio and TV broadcaster, speech teams coach, and a favorite director of many high school musicals and community theater groups.
 However, his lessons about the use of our language were far surpassed by his examples of how to tell a good story.

-Much of what I learned from him about this skill was observed as he talked to us every night at dinner, or as we recalled and requested the familiar tales of our shared family history around the table at holidays.
+Much of what I learned from him about this skill came as he talked to us every night at dinner, or as we recalled and requested the familiar tales of our shared family history around the table at holidays.

 I began rewriting essays for my friends in high school.
 (Yes, really.)

 I went to an Ivy League school and majored in English.
 As an afterthought, I got a minor in education and wrote for the college paper.